 Dr. Lazar is a board-certified veterinary surgeon who performs orthopedic and complex soft tissue surgery in CCVC’s state of the art surgical suite.
 He earned his Bachelor degree from the University of Virginia and his Doctor of Veterinary Medicine degree from the Virginia-Maryland Regional College of Veterinary Medicine.
 He completed internships at the Animal Medical Center in New York City and Affiliated Veterinary Specialists in Maitland, Florida, where he also completed his surgical residency.
 He achieved “Diplomate” status with the American College of Veterinary Surgeons in 2003.
 He lives in Fairfax County with his wife, two sons, and a plethora of pets including dogs, cats, birds, snakes, and fish.

 Our Head Technician, Cheryl earned her degree in Veterinary Technology and passed her Virginia licensing boards in 2001.
 Before joining Clevengers Corner Veterinary Care in 2007, Cheryl headed the nursing staff at McLean Animal Hospital, a large AAHA accredited practice in Northern Virginia.
 She has special clinical interests in dentistry and animal behavior.
 She became Fear Free Certified in 2019.
-Cheryl lives in Bealeton with her husband, son, daughter, four horses, three dogs, a cockatiel, chickens, and numerous cats.
+Cheryl lives in Bealeton with her son, daughter, four horses, three dogs, a cockatiel, chickens, and numerous cats.

 Susan earned a degree in Veterinary Technology from Blue Ridge Community College.
 She brings years of experience in several small animal veterinary practices in the Shenandoah valley.
 She enjoys outdoor activities and playing music with her family.
 (Susan is our resident fiddler.)
 She lives in the Shenandoah Valley with her husband, son, two cats, two horses, and a dog.